hashicorp-guides/vault-aws-auth/ec2.md

 TODO:
 - systemd-ify the awsauth script for initial login and token maintenance
-- modify awsauth script such that token validation function is not done executed multiple times per script execution
 - need to create example app that fetches and uses secrets